 The Direct Support Professional (DSP) Training Program certifies individuals that are currently employed working with individuals with a developmental disability living in licensed community care facilities.

 The Department of Developmental Services (DDS) has over 4,400 licensed community care facilities that serve people with developmental disabilities living in licensed facilities.
 DDS implemented a two-year, 70-hour standardized statewide competency-based training program.
 Training is mandatory for employees and administrators who provide direct care in a community care facility.

-ROCPs provide the Direct Support Professional (DSP) Training at no cost to enrollees.
+Four county service hubs provide the DSP Training at no cost to enrollees.
 The 70 hours of training are divided into two equal parts of 35 hours each to be completed in successive years.
 In lieu of the training, a challenge test may be taken for each of the 35 hour segments.
 Those who pass the challenge test for either of the 35 hour training segments will not be required to take that classroom segment.
 Training and testing are based upon core competencies or skills necessary for satisfactory Direct Support Professionals' job performance.

-Contact the ROC/P DSP Coordinator for specifics about the local training program.
+Contact the County Service Hub Coordinator for specifics about the local training program.

 - Direct Support Professional Training Program Summary